tagion/tagion/bdd/tagion/testbench/Transaction_service.md

 Given a data package with size larger than the maximum.

-Given that a connection to the logs on the transaction service
+Given that a connection to the logs on the transaction service.

 Given the data package is send to the selected active node A in the network.

-When the data package has been received by the network
+When the data package has been received by the network.

-Then the size of the data package should be check and the should be rejected if the size larger than the maximum size.
+Then the size of the data package should be check and the should be rejected. if the size larger than the maximum size.